 Learn about more about your dentist from their "badges"

 We assign badges to make it easier to identify each dentist's strengths.
 Skills badges tell you about the dentist's strengths when it comes to different dental procedures.
-Other badges tell you if they offer great prices, if they accept insurance, and other important criteria.
-You can find dentist badges at the top of their profile in the basic info section.
+Other badges tell you if the dentist offers great prices, if they accept insurance, and other important criteria.
+You can find dentist badges at the top of their Even28 profile in the basic info section.

 What are the different badges?